Rate this page:

 If you click on Manage to go to the Voximplant console and click Applications or visit the Voximplant control panel - Applications directly, you will see your newly created application.

-Subsequent integrations with the same Dialogflow CX agent are associated with the same application.
-You can always manage your numbers from inside Voximplant through the Numbers menu.
+Subsequent integrations with the same Dialogflow CX agent are linked to the same application.
+You can always manage your numbers from within Voximplant through the Numbers menu.

 Use Dialogflow CX telephony integration features

-The Voximplant Dialogflow CX has many telephony interaction capabilities built directly into the agent console.
-The VoxEngine code that is automatically created during the integration handles these interactions.
+The Voximplant Dialogflow CX offers a range of telephony interaction capabilities directly integrated into the agent console.
+These interactions are handled by the automatically generated VoxEngine code during the integration process.

 Agent settings